Studio Nucleo, 2014

 It’s a fascination for the transition, from liquid to solid, from past to present.

 And the lack of assemblage is one of the strong characteristics of Presenze.

-The cubes are cast in epoxy resin and together create the objects.
+The cubes of 5×5 cm, are cast in epoxy resin and together create the object.

 They are assembled by hand, giving balance between body and space,

 – capable of capturing light and gaze –